 \$2,000 - \$2,500 for a generic installation.
-Costs will vary based on the length of the circuit run, electrical panel upgrades, and other factors.
+Costs will vary based on length of the circuit run, electrical panel upgrades, and other factors.

-The siting requirements for the carport will include those identified for the garage.
-Some owners may elect to place the EVSE in the garage, but charge a vehicle outdoors.
-This scenario is similar to the carport requirements.
-A carport is considered an outdoor area, so the EVSE should be properly designed for exterior use.
+The siting requirements for the carport will include those identified above for a garage.
+Note that some owners may elect to place the EVSE in the garage, but charge the vehicle outdoors.
+This case is similar to the carport requirements.
+A carport is considered an outdoor area and the EVSE should be properly designed for exterior use.
 Consideration must be given to precipitation and temperature extremes.
 In geographic areas that experience high precipitation, pooling of water in the carport or driveway may be a concern.
 While the EVSE is safe, owners may have a concern about standing in pooled water while connecting the EVSE.
 Consultation with the owner will be required when locating the EVSE.